KillerSilverX/Week-1/readme.txt

 This is a test of Visual Studio Code.

-This should be appear on GitHub.
+This should appear on GitHub.